Phoumi Nosavan: Early life

-Drawing military power from his status as a general officer, and political power from appointment as defense minister, Phoumi would remain a dominant figure in Laotian political life for the next six years.
+Drawing military power from his status as a general officer and political power from his appointment as defense minister, Phoumi would remain dominant in Laotian political life for the next six years.
 He would be temporarily removed from power during an August 1960 coup by Captain Kong Le, only to return with a Central Intelligence Agency backed counter-coup in December.
 From 1961 to 1963, he carried out military operations contrary to his American advisers' wishes, figuring the U.S. would have to support him regardless.
 His American backers periodically curtailed military aid to his forces to compel his compliance, even as the Royal Lao Army's performance deteriorated.
-The aftermath to the Battle of Vientiane in early 1961, as well as the disastrous Battle of Luang Namtha in 1962 and the lost Battle of Lak Sao in 1963 illustrated his shortcomings as a military commander.
-As Phoumi's influence was whittled away, he attempted to retain power via coups, including one in 1964, and one in 1965.
+The aftermath of the Battle of Vientiane in early 1961, as well as the disastrous Battle of Luang Namtha in 1962 and the lost Battle of Lak Sao in, illustrated his shortcomings as a military commander.
+Phoumi's influence was whittled away, so he attempted to retain power via coups, including one in 1964 and one in 1965.
 The 1964 coup being unsuccessful, he was stripped of his troop command.
 His final coup attempt in January 1965 was plotted with borrowed troops.
 When that bid to regain power failed, he fled into exile in the neighboring Kingdom of Thailand.
 He was sentenced in absentia to 20 years imprisonment.
 Phoumi Nosavan died in Bangkok, Thailand in November 1985.

 Colonial Service

 Phoumi Nosavan was a prominent Lao military and political figure of the Laotian Civil War.
 He was of Chinese-Lao heritage.
 He was born in Savannakhet, the French Protectorate of Laos.
-He was educated there, and in Vientiane.
+He was educated there and in Vientiane.
 He became a civil servant in the French colonial government.
 As World War II wound down in 1945, he joined the resistance movement opposed to the Japanese occupation of Laos.
 He belonged to the secretive Lao Pen Lao (Laos for the Lao).
 He was also in the short-lived Lao Issara (Free Laos) government until the French return in 1946 drove him into exile in the Kingdom of Thailand.
 As part of the Lao Issara command, he briefly ran their military operations in southern Laos in coordination with the Viet Minh.

 In early 1949, he returned to Thailand before repatriating himself to Laos.
-In 1950, he joined the nascent Armee Nationale Laotienne (Laotian National Army).
-He served as a military adviser at the 1954 Geneva Conference.
+In 1950, he joined the nascent Laotian National Army (Armee Nationale Laotienne) and served as a military adviser at the 1954 Geneva Conference.
 By 1955, he had risen to lieutenant colonel, serving as Chief of Staff of the newly constituted Royal Lao Army in the newly independent Kingdom of Laos.